Please ensure JavaScript is enabled for purposes of website accessibility What Causes Gout? | KRYSTEXXA® (pegloticase) Frequently Asked Questions

 Gout causes

-Gout is caused by too much uric acid in your blood.
-It’s rarely caused by diet, though certain foods can trigger a gout attack.
-Over time, uric acid crystals can form and settle in your joints.
+Gout is caused by high levels of uric acid in your blood.
+It’s rarely caused by diet alone, though certain foods can trigger a gout attack.
+Over time, uric acid crystals can form and settle in your joints and other areas of your body.
 If gout remains uncontrolled, it could lead to permanent joint and bone damage.

 Many people who have kidney disease can develop gout because diseased kidneys have a harder time removing uric acid from the blood.
 When too much uric acid builds up, uric acid crystals start to form, settle in joints, and cause painful gout attacks.
 Finding a medication that can lower your uric acid level is important.

-*KRYSTEXXA has not been studied to remove urate deposition from any of the body's organs.
+*KRYSTEXXA has not been studied to reverse damage to the bones, joints, kidneys, or any of the body's organs.

 Gout signs and symptoms

-When uric acid crystals build up in your joints you can develop gout flares.
+When uric acid crystals build up in your joints, you can develop gout flares.
 Gout flares cause inflammation, redness, swelling, tenderness, and intense pain.
-Visible lumps called tophi can also form.
-Your doctor will test your uric acid level to determine whether or not your signs and symptoms are the result of gout.
+Gouty lumps called tophi can also form under your skin or on some organs.
+Your doctor will test your uric acid level to determine whether or not your signs and symptoms are the result of uncontrolled gout.

 Over time, uric acid crystals can accumulate in new areas of your body, causing you to experience flares and damage in more places.
 That’s one sign your gout is uncontrolled.

-Tophi (TOE-f-EYE) are hard lumps of uric acid crystals that build up so much they become visible.
-The big toe is a common place to develop tophi.
-They can also form in other areas of the body like your hands, elbows, and knees.
+Tophi (TOE-f-EYE) are hard lumps of uric acid crystals that build up over time—some may be visible, while others remain hidden beneath the surface.
+Tophi commonly form on the big toe or fingers.
+They can appear on other areas of the body, such as on the elbows or knees, too.
 Anyone with gout is at risk of developing tophi if gout stays uncontrolled for too long.

 Gout duration